 You have to first make sure you understand the business, their products, and customers by creating a customer persona, possibly multiple.

 Then try to think of the customers' needs and desires, how their business serves those needs or desires and why they should buy from you over competitors.
 When it comes to writing ad copy on social media you also want to catch people's attention with the first sentence to stop them as they are quickly scrolling down the feed.

 I work with a brand called Two Step Performance, they sell car parts.
 They were doing well organically, but with paid media it really took off.
-I was able to get them over a 10X ROAS consistently in each platform, Facebook and Google.
+I was able to get them over a 10X ROAS consistently with Facebook and Google Ads.
 I leveraged the hundreds of customers and data they had to create dynamic and smart shopping campaigns.

 Larry Kotch is a Digital Marketing expert based in London Shoreditch.
 His company The Brains - a Digital Marketing Agency SMEs and corporates sell mainly luxury and highly priced consumer goods on the internet.

 If you ask for an email address before the shipping information during checkout you will be able to effectively retarget abandoned carts and decrease cart abandonment.
 You can use a tool like klaviyo to set up an email automation series that welcomes new customers and email them special offers regularly over the next few years to get repeat business.
 The best strategy is to have an abandoned cart email series that drives people back to their original cart if they fail to proceed with a purchase.
 You can re-capture about 25% of abandoned baskets this way if done correctly.